We earn a commission for products purchased through some links in this article.

-After gathering helpful items all month, you can take everything you’ve saved to your local help scheme on Christmas Eve and know that you’ve given a Christmas present to someone that really needed it.
+After gathering helpful items all month, you can take everything you’ve saved to your local help scheme, homeless shelter, church, charity, etc. on Christmas Eve and know that you’ve given a Christmas present to someone that really needed it.

 Not only is this a fun thing for the whole family to do together, from creating the advent calendar structure itself to picking the goodies to go in it, it more importantly teaches your kids the importance of helping others and seeing the bigger picture at Christmas.